jmsMaupin1/backend-barad-dur/README.md

 ## Workflow for this Assignment
 1. Fork this repository into your own personal github account.
 2. Then Clone your own repo to your local development machine.
-3. Create a separate branch named dev/your-github-username, and checkout the branch.
+3. Create a separate branch named `dev`, and checkout the branch.
 4. Commit your changes, then git push the branch back to your own github account.
 5. From your own Github repo, create a pull request (PR) from your dev branch back to your own master.
 6. Copy/Paste the URL link to your PR as your assignment submission.